Onion and mushroom frittata

 Parsley

-Turn the oven on to broil mode with a rack about 8 inches from the top.
+Preheat the oven to broil mode with a rack positioned about 8 inches from the top.

 Heat the oil in a large frying pan and add the onions.
 Cook on low heat till the onions are just softened.
-Add the mushrooms, thyme, and a pinch of salt and pepper and cook on medium heat till the mushrooms have browned.
+Add the mushrooms, thyme, and a pinch of salt and pepper, and cook over medium heat until the mushrooms have browned.
 Make sure that the onions do not burn.
-Remove from the pan and set aside.
+Remove the mushrooms from the pan and set them aside.

 Beat the eggs with the salt and pepper till you have soft peaks.
 Add the eggs to the same pan and cook on low heat.
 Top with the mushroom mix and spread evenly throughout the frittata.

 Once the bottom is cooked, you will see small bubbles on the sides of the frittata.
 Put the pan into the oven for 3-4 minutes.
 The frittata will turn a lovely brown on top.
 Remove and grate the Parmesan cheese on top.
-Put back into the oven for 20 seconds until the cheese has melted.
+Return the dish to the oven for 20 seconds, or until the cheese has melted.

-Serve immediately with sourdough bred and more cheese on the table.
+Serve immediately with sourdough bread and more cheese on the table.